OpenArabicPE/journal_al-muqtabas/MsQadiIbnAjlun/TeiEditions-ArabicMs-Ideas.md

 ## Goals:

 1. Scholarly goals: make important historical sources accessible to the wider scholarly community and the general public
-    - pilot project: a short unpublished manuscript by Ibn Ṭulūn
+    - pilot project: a short unpublished manuscript by al-Qāḍī Ibn ʿAjlūn
     - prepare digital representations of analogue source documents for analytical purposes.
 This means first and foremost *diplomatic* editions
     - publish the edition as well as all source files and code under a creative commons licence on the web
 2. Technical goals: proof of concept for an Arabic, TEI-based, digital edition